Philosophy for Children

 - Worley, Peter, 2011, The If Machine: Philosophical Enquiry in the Classroom, London: Continuum.

 - –––, 2012, The If Odyssey, London: Continuum.

 - –––, 2014, Once Upon an If: The Storythinking Handbook, New York: Bloomsbury Publishing; 2nd edition, 2019.

 - –––, 2015, 40 Lessons to Get Children Thinking: Philosophical Thought Adventures Across the Curriculum, New York: Bloomsbury Publishing.

-- Analytic Teaching and Philosophical Praxis, Viterbo College, La Crosse, WI.
+- Analytic Teaching and Philosophical Praxis, Viterbo University, La Crosse, WI.

-- Critical & Creative Thinking: The Australasian Journal of Philosophy for Children, The Federation of Australian Philosophy for Children Associations (FAPSA).
+- Journal for Philosophy in Schools, The Federation of Australian Philosophy for Children Associations (FAPSA).

-- Philosophy and Childhood, Official Journal of the International Council of the Philosophical Inquiry with Children (ICPIC).
+- Childhood & Philosophy, Official Journal of the International Council of the Philosophical Inquiry with Children (ICPIC).

 - Questions: Philosophy for Young People, published by the Philosophy Documentation Center, Bowling Green State University.
-Inaugurated in Spring 2001 with the support of the American Philosophical Association and the Northwest Center for Philosophy for Children.
+Inaugurated in Spring 2001 with the support of the American Philosophical Association and is now sponsored by PLATO.

 - ICPIC: International Council for Philosophical Inquiry with Children.